-Whilst the graph shows a slight increase between 2011 and 2012, it shows that overall, since 2005 Reigate & Banstead, Surrey and England have all seen falls in their domestic per capita carbon dioxide emissions.
+Whilst the graph below shows a slight increase between 2009 and 2010, and 2011 and 2012, it shows that overall, since 2005 Reigate & Banstead, Surrey and England have all seen falls in their domestic per capita carbon dioxide emissions.

-Figure 14 Domestic per capita carbon dioxide emissions (t)
+Figure 13 Domestic per capita carbon dioxide emissions (t)

 Conversely, in terms of commercial and industrial carbon dioxide emissions per capita, the graph below shows that both Surrey and Reigate & Banstead produced considerably less emissions per capita compared to England on average.
-Overall, all three indicators show a fall in their commercial per capita carbon dioxide emissions, with the gap between England and county and borough levels slowly closing overtime.
+Overall, all three indicators generally show a fall in their commercial per capita carbon dioxide emissions, with the gap between

+England and county and borough levels slowly closing overtime.

-Figure 15 Commercial per capita carbon dioxide emissions (t)
+Figure 14 Commercial per capita carbon dioxide emissions (t)